abhilashsajeev/ReactJS-Training/02-Basicfeatures-and-syntax/states.md

 # States in ReactJS

 State is a special property available in components that extends `Component`. ie state works only in components that looks like `class App extends Component`.
 This will not work with functional components.
 Still we should use function components more because we should use state with much more care.
-Having state in all your components and manipulating it from anywere makes your app unpredictable.
+Having state in all your components and manipulating it from anywhere makes your app unpredictable.

 We create a state with keyword state inside the class and assign an object.